InfamousMusicify/MOTD/README.md

 # TRMotd
 Truly Random Message of the Day

-A Datapack for Minecraft Java Edition which sends a random message to the player when they log in.
+     A Datapack for Minecraft Java Edition
+     which sends a random message to the player when they log in.
-Tested in 1.15, potentially compatible with 1.14.
+     (Compatible with 1.14+ - 1.15+)

-Version 3.8 or higher Recommended.
+Version 4.0 or higher Recommended.

      You can use the command "scoreboard players set @p Logout 1" to trigger a message for the closest player, or "scoreboard players set @a[distance=..50] Logout 1" for an area of effect message.